 AEPs, such as Losant, provide data aggregation and visualization tools to allow for all types of data to be easily displayed and analyzed for facilities managers to better make decisions regarding the operation of their facilities.
 In the dashboard below, we are displaying BMS data such as HVAC status, directly alongside IoT data, like occupancy and parking availability, providing a more holistic view of your entire facility’s operation.
-See an example of this holistic view of BMS integration.

 Legacy Systems in 2020

 Although IoT has allowed certain industries to replace these legacy systems, the building management industry has the unique ability to leverage its existing systems alongside IoT to better optimize their facilities.
 BMS have gone through many iterations over the past decades, and will continue to be prevalent for major facilities equipment.
 When you consider the large capital expenditure required to acquire these systems, it makes sense that facilities managers will want to stay with a proven long-term technology.